Transistor Radios Around the World

 Home --- Timeline --- Radios by Country

-Before '54 --- North America --- Western Europe --- Japan and Pacific --- East Bloc and USSR
+Before '54 --- North America --- Western Europe --- Japan and Pacific --- Eastern Europe and USSR

 1957 Bulova 620 "Comet"

-Coat pocket / small portable radio, thermoplastic cabinet
+Coat pocket radio, thermoplastic cabinet

 6 1/8 x 3 1/8 x 1 7/8 inches / 156 x 79 x 47.6 mm

-Five transistors (Raytheon: CK852, 2N48A, 2N382, 2N483, 2N631)
+Five transistors (Raytheon: CK852, 2N48A, 2N382, 2N483, 2N631), one 9-volt battery

 Distributed by Bulova Watch Corp.; Woodside, New York

+Certainly one of the most memorably "Fifties-looking" transistor radios of its time.
+The cabinet face was improved upon with the 1959/60 Bulova 720.
 Various print and web sources show the Bulova 620 as having either four or five transistors — in this example there are five, all made by Raytheon: four are top hats, and one (CK852) is a blue oval.

 Bulova 620